The Importance of Self Care in a Healthy Happy Life.

 Key Practices for Mental Self Care.

-Mindfulness & Meditation.
+Mindfulness and Meditation.
 Even 5 minutes a day can calm mental chatter, increase focus, and decrease anxiety.

 Limit Information Overload.
 Too much news or social media can cause mental fatigue.
 Try a digital detox every week or put screen time restrictions.